Zeta Cassiopeiae: Nomenclature

 ζ Cassiopeiae (Latinised to Zeta Cassiopeiae) is the star's Bayer designation.

-In Chinese astronomy, Zeta Cassiopeiae is called 附路, Pinyin: Fùlù, meaning Auxiliary Road, because this star is marking itself and standing alone in the Auxiliary Road asterism, Legs (mansion) (see : Chinese constellation). 附路 (Fùlù) was westernized into Foo Loo, but that name was also designated for Eta Cassiopeiae by R.H.
-Allen, with the meaning of "a by-path" In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
+In Chinese astronomy, Zeta Cassiopeiae is called 附路, Pinyin: Fùlù, meaning Auxiliary Road, because this star is marking itself and standing alone in the Auxiliary Road asterism, Legs (mansion) (see Chinese constellation). 附路 (Fùlù) was westernized into Foo Loo, but that name was also designated for Eta Cassiopeiae by R. H. Allen, with the meaning of "a by-path" In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Fulu for Zeta Cassiopeiae on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.

 Properties

-Zeta Cassiopeiae is a B2 subgiant, indicating that it has exhausted its core hydrogen and started to evolve away from the main sequence.
-It has a temperature of over 20,000 K, is about eight times the mass of the sun, and is 5,500 times as luminous.
+At the age of 23 million years, Zeta Cassiopeiae is a B2 subgiant, indicating that it has exhausted its core hydrogen and started to evolve away from the main sequence.
+It has an effective temperature of over 20,000 K, with about nine times the mass of the sun, and is 7,200 times as luminous.
+The star is rotating about its axis once every 5.4 days.